-(9) Required reporting: All reports for special audits, attestation engagements, performance audits, [or] forensic [audits] accounting engagements, or non-attest engagements related to financial fraud, waste or abuse in government undertaken pursuant to 2.2.2.15 NMAC (regardless of whether they are conducted pursuant to AICPA standards for consulting services, forensic services or for attestation engagements, non-attest engagements, or other professional standards) shall report as findings any fraud, illegal acts, non-compliance or internal control deficiencies, pursuant to Section 12-6-5 NMSA 1978.
+(9) Required reporting: All reports for special audits, attestation engagements, performance audits, forensic accounting engagements, or non-attest engagements related to financial fraud, waste or abuse in government undertaken pursuant to 2.2.2.15 NMAC (regardless of whether they are conducted pursuant to AICPA standards for consulting services, forensic services or for attestation engagements, non-attest engagements, or other professional standards) shall report as findings any fraud, illegal acts, non-compliance or internal control deficiencies, pursuant to Section 12-6-5 NMSA 1978.
 Each finding shall comply with the requirements of Subsection L of 2.2.2.10 NMAC for audit and attest engagements or Subsection D of 2.2.2.15 NMAC for non-attest engagements.

-(10) Report review: As required by Section 12-6-14 NMSA 1978, the state auditor shall review reports of any special audit, attestation engagement, performance audit, [or] forensic [audit] accounting engagement, or non-attest engagement made pursuant to this section for compliance with the professional services contract and this rule.
-Upon completion of the report, the IPA or other professional shall deliver the organized and bound report to the state auditor with a copy of any signed management representation letter, if applicable.
+(10) Report review: As required by Section 12-6-14 NMSA 1978, the state auditor shall review reports of any special audit, attestation engagement, performance audit, forensic accounting engagement, or non-attest engagement made pursuant to this section for compliance with the professional services contract and this rule.
+Upon completion of the report, the IPA or other professional shall deliver the electronic report to the state auditor with a copy of any signed management representation letter, if applicable.
 Unfinished or excessively deficient reports shall be rejected by the state auditor.
 If the report is rejected the firm shall submit an electronic version of the corrected rejected report for state auditor review.
 The name of the electronic file shall be "corrected rejected report" followed by the agency name and fiscal year.
 The IPA or other professional shall respond to all review comments as directed by the state auditor.

 (11) Report release: After OSA's review of the report for compliance with the professional services contract and this rule, the state auditor shall authorize the IPA to print and submit the final report.
 An electronic version of the report, in the PDF format described at Subsection B of 2.2.2.9 NMAC, shall be delivered to the state auditor within five business days.
 The state auditor shall not release the report until all the required documents are received by the state auditor.
 The state auditor shall provide the agency with a letter authorizing the release of the report pursuant to Section 12-6-5 NMSA 1978.
-Agency and local public body personnel shall not release information to the public relating to the special audit, attestation engagement, performance audit, [or] forensic [audit] accounting engagement, or non-attest engagement until the report is released and has become a public record pursuant to Section 12-6-5 NMSA 1978.
+Agency and local public body personnel shall not release information to the public relating to the special audit, attestation engagement, performance audit, forensic accounting engagement, or non-attest engagement until the report is released and has become a public record pursuant to Section 12-6-5 NMSA 1978.
 Except for the exception under Subsection B of 2.2.2.15 NMAC, at all times during the engagement and after the engagement report becomes a public record, the IPA or other professional(s) shall not disclose to the public confidential information about the auditee or about the engagement.
-Confidential information is information that is not generally known to the public through common means of providing public information like the news media and internet.
+Confidential information like the news media and internet.